mastro35/flows/README.md

 # FLOWS

 *Flows* is a workflow engine for Python(istas).
-With *flows* you will be able to create complex workflows based on the built-in actions and other custom actions that you will be able to create.
+With *flows* you will be able to create complex workflows based on both built-in actions and other custom actions you can design by your own.

-With *flows*, creating a custom action is as easy as subclassing a standard Python class and the building of a workflow is even simpler.

-# Installation
+## Installation

 *flows* can be build from sources or can be obtained from binary distribution.

-## For Windows user
+### For Windows user

 If you want to install flows on a Windows machine, please start installing the pypiwin32 package using: